theborgh/todo/README.md

 To run the app, use the following command:

 ```
-npm start
+npm run dev
 ```

-This will start a development server at http://localhost:3000, where you can view and interact with the app.
+This will start a development server at http://localhost:5173, where you can view and interact with the app.

 To build the app for production, use the following command: